 Nothing brings people together better than a good meal.
 Whether it’s a weekend BBQ, a Sunday dinner, or a pizza delivery night, inviting your friends over to share a meal is one of the easiest ways to bond.
 Try keeping the pork and fried foods to a minimum and focus on the fruits and vegetables—your future self will thank you.
 Not only will you have time to catch up, but it also gives your friends an opportunity to vent about what may be stressing them out.

 It’s okay to show love to someone going through hard times.
 Care packages are a good way to give those “just because” gifts without reason.
-Create a small care package that includes a book, a gift card to their favorite clothing store, and The G-Box to brighten up their day.
+Create a small care package that includes a book, a gift card to their favorite clothing store, and The Golden Bundle to brighten up their day.
 Not only does this show your generosity, but it also prompts your friends to take care of themselves physically and mentally.

 A great way to get your bro out of despair is by giving a sincere compliment.
 Is he funny?
 Athletic?
 Smart?
 Hardworking?
 People tend to be self-critical, especially when they are feeling depressed or sad.
 A sincere compliment at the right time can help your friend out of a slump and can help him focus on positive things in his life instead of just the problem at hand.
 This only works if it’s heartfelt so don’t be shy about hyping him up.